Section 1. Purpose

 In order to qualify for employment as a Graduate Assistant, the graduate student must be currently admitted to one of Metropolitan State University's graduate programs, and be making satisfactory academic progress.

 Graduate Assistant positions will be required to work 14 to 20 hours per week and will be compensated as Student Workers.
 Graduate Assistants must be registered for a minimum of six (6) graduate credits each semester.
 Such appointments are limited to no more than three (3) years.
 Tuition remission is provided for Graduate Assistant positions.

-Employment as Graduate Assistants must:
+Employment as a Graduate Assistants must:

 - Enrich the learning experience of the graduate student;

 - Provide services to the department, program, and university that advance the student' s graduate study;